mirru-app/mirru-arduino/README.md

 # Bluetooth-Arduino-Prosthetic-Control
-This sketch is to be used in conjunction with Mediapipe Prosthetic Hand Controller
+This sketch is to be used in conjunction with the (Mirru Android App)[https://github.com/mirru-app/mirru-android]

+# For Users
+Want to print and assemble your own hand?
+Visit our (guide)[https://github.com/mirru-app/mirru-arduino/wiki]

+# For Development

 ## Supported hardware